-- start on site in 2015 and that following initial site preparation and enabling works, new homes could be completed from 2016 onwards.
-It is currently estimated that the rate of delivery would be 50 in the first year, potentially ramping up to 200 per year from 2018 onwards assuming more than one house builder being active on site at any one time. - 7.7 The guide to the sequencing of development and delivery of infrastructure set out n this SPD has been structured to provide some flexibility over where and when development takes place within the site bearing in mind the provisions of policy CS10, yet ensures that appropriate and accessible infrastructure is provided to deliver a sustainable and integrated development.
+It is assumed that the development in the Garden Suburb could start on site in 2015 and that following initial site preparation and enabling works, new homes could be completed from 2016 onwards.
+It is currently estimated that the rate of delivery would be 50 in the first year, potentially ramping up to 200 per year from 2018 onwards assuming more than one house builder being active on site at any one time.

+The guide to the sequencing of development and delivery of infrastructure set out in this SPD has been structured to provide some flexibility over where and when development takes place within the site bearing in mind the provisions of policy CS10, yet ensures that appropriate and accessible infrastructure is provided to deliver a sustainable and integrated development.